Cumulative Consensus Score: Label-Free and Model-Agnostic Evaluation of Object Detectors in Deployment: Inside Cumulative Consensus Score

 \subsubsection{Calculate CCS via aggregation}

-After computing the pairwise consensus score \(\gamma_{ij}\) for each valid augmentation pair, we obtain the Cumulative Consensus Score (CCS) via averaging the consensus scores across all unique augmentation pairs where \(i \neq j\).
+After computing the pairwise consensus score $\gamma_{ij}$ for each ordered augmentation pair $(i,j)$ with $i \neq j$, we obtain the Cumulative Consensus Score (CCS) by averaging across all such pairs:

-By averaging across all pairwise comparisons with each~$\gamma_{ij}$ reflecting the imprecision of $j$-th prediction from the view of the $i$-th prediction, CCS provides a comprehensive uncertainty measure of localization consistency for the image, independent of the number of augmentations applied and independent of the underlying object detector architecture.
+The normalization factor $M(M-1)$ accounts for all ordered augmentation pairs and ensures that CCS remains independent of the number of augmentations applied.
+By aggregating consensus across all pairs, CCS provides a normalized measure of localization consistency for the image that is independent of the number of augmentations applied.